nathan-pham/hello-world-java/README.md

-# Hello World Java
+# Learn Java
-Hello World Java is a repository dedicated to learning Java.
-Most directories will contain a README file that describes the program and additional notes.
+An attempt at learning the Java programming language (again)

 ## Contributions
 This repository is accepting contributions!
 If you'd like, you can add Java resources and more folders with example code.